Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * A rooftop level with walking on walls.
 * A funny moment if you turn yourself into a Felidol and get softlocked into an eternal staring contest with another Felidol.
 Maybe the stare has some paralyzing property...

+* A radioactive vox area that randomly mutates souls, for better or worse.

 **Lore & Writing**

 * Harmonizers are invincible and ethereal outside the spire, because they can only harm their own.
 In the Spire you have a bit more power over them, as the influence of the environment makes you a little bit more like them.